tq-systems/ci-meta-tq/README.md

 | ti       | machines with TI Sitara (AM335x, AM57xx, AM65xx, AM64xx), uses `meta-ti`         |
 | ls       | machines with NXP Layerscape CPU, uses `meta-freescale`      |

+**Attention:** Development and maintenance of vendor specific kernel versions and software versions used in this branch was stopped by NXP and TI.
+Users should update to newer branch or consider using mainline / upstream versions.

+**Note:** Upstream development of yocto / openembedded for kirkstone LTS is planned up to end of April 2026.
+See https://wiki.yoctoproject.org/wiki/Releases.
+Users should update to a newer version with longer maintenance.

 ### Reproducible build environment

 Devolopment and automated builds are supported by the scripts under ci and